What are the Different Types Of Business Entities?

 The main disadvantage is that the general partnership has a severe liability to persons injured by the partnership.
 All partners are jointly liable for the debts and the judgments of the partnership.
 If one of the partners commits to a business endeavor in the name of the company, each and every partner could be held personally liable for that business endeavor’s obligations and liabilities, resulting in a huge, personal financial exposure.

 The general partner collects fees and a percentage of the capital gains and income.
-The general partner is the only one exposed for the partnership debts and judgments.
+The general partner is the only one exposed to partnership debts and judgments.
 If the business assets were not sufficient to satisfy the creditors, the general partner could lose his or her personal assets as well.
-The safest way to form a limited partnership is to make a corporation the general partner, and that corporation will do nothing other than manage the limited partnership.
-This way corporation will not create any situation in which they could be held liable and be sued.
+The safest way to form a limited partnership is to make a corporation the general partner, and that corporation will do nothing other than managing the limited partnership.
+This way corporations will not create any situation in which they could be held liable and be sued.

 Restricted Limited Partnership:

-This is another special entity that is allowed Nevada law.
+This is another special entity that is allowed by Nevada law.
 Nevada is the first and only state to allow this type of entity.
 This entity also takes advantage of Treas.
 Reg. §25.2704-2(b), which states that a restriction that is less restrictive than those that would apply under state law will be disregarded in valuing the interest for transfer tax purposes under IRC §2704(b).
 A restricted limited partnership is not the type of entity you want to set up yourself so I am not going to discuss it in detail here.
 If it is something you are interested in, please discuss this with your CPA and attorney.
+Don’t forget to visit Nevada Discount Registered Agent or our CONTACT if you have more questions!